rust-lang-ru/book/nostarch/chapter13.md

 you would want to use them in detail in Chapter 16 when we talk about concurrency, but for now, let’s briefly explore spawning a new thread using a closure that needs the `move` keyword.
-Listing 13-6 shows Listing 13-4 modified to print the vector in a new thread rather than in the main thread:
+Listing 13-6 shows Listing 13-4 modified to print the vector in a new thread rather than in the main thread.

 src/main.rs